 Use a Content Delivery Network

 Once you’re done with configuring the rest of the plugin functionalities, set up Cloudflare for your website.
-Make sure you enable Cloudflare in the W3 Total Cache settings too under ‘Extensions’.
+Make sure you enable Cloudflare in W3 Total Cache settings too, under the Extensions menu.

 Cloudflare is a Content Delivery Network which caches all the static contents (image files, CSS, JS, documents, etc.,) from your site and serves it to your visitors from their global servers.
 This can help speed up page load times and reduce the load on your server.
 For a list of file types that are cached by Cloudlfare checkout this list.
 Moreover, Cloudflare has a free plan too.